Online Learning FAQs

 Will I be able to access Executive Guest Speaker sessions?+

 Guest talks from industry speakers may be available for you to view as part of a recorded video or live stream, however these will be on a case by case basis.
-There may also be the option to attend the UCFB Future Leaders in Football and Sport Conference at St. George’s Park.
+There will also be the option to attend the UCFB Future Leaders in Football and Sport Conference at St. George’s Park, however this will be at your own expense if you choose to attend.

 Are there opportunities to network as part of the programme?+

-Networking opportunities are available for students by way of interacting with UCFB’s esteemed academics, and attending – where possible – the postgraduate orientation week and the UCFB Future Leaders in Football and Sport Conference at St. George’s Park.
+Networking opportunities are available for students by way of interacting with UCFB’s esteemed academics, and attending – where possible – the UCFB Future Leaders in Football and Sport Conference at St. George’s Park, a Careers Fair and the Leadership Challenge, however this will be at your own expense should you choose to attend.

 Accreditation awarding body and recognition